Renaissance in Albania: Onufri

 A statue of Onufri in Berat.

-Onufri, also known as Onouphrios of Neokastro or Onouphrios Argytes, was an archpriest and artist known for his "unique" style of art, mainly working on murals inside of Orthodox churches.
-Onufri's works were different from other eastern European artists at the time, as he included natural dyes and the color pink in his works, which differed from even those of Italian and western European artists.
-He played an important role in Albanian art, opening the first art university in Albania and having an influence that lasted until the 19th century.
+Onufri, also known as Onouphrios of Neokastro or Onouphrios Argytes, was an archpriest and iconograph known for his "unique" style of art which had a significant influence on Albanian culture.
 He was active in Berat and in Venice during 1547; however, from 1555, he began prioritizing Southern Albania, painting in church murals in Berat, Kastoria, the village of Shelcan near Elbasan, the village of Valsh, and the church of St. Nicholas in Prilep.
 His signature Protopapas, used in all of his works, demonstrated that he had a senior position in the church.
-Onufri's most notable works include "The Resurrection of Lazarus", "Fresco", and "Sts Peter and Paul Fresco" (murals), "Mary and Child", murals in the church of Berat, "Prophet David", and the "Unknown Painter".
+Onufri's most notable works include "The Resurrection of Lazarus", "Sts Peter and Paul Fresco" (murals), "Mary and Child" and murals in the church of Berat.

 Nikolla

 Nikolla was a famous painter and the son of Onufri.
 His birth and death date remain unknown.
 Nikolla's painting were very similar to his fathers, as they both painted mainly in murals.
-One of Nikollas most famous mural works was when he painted the murals of the St. Mary of Blachernae Church in Berat, where he painted the Roman Emperor Constantine I and his mother Helena of Constantinople finding the Holy cross in Jerusalem.
-His other most notable work is an icon of the Apostle Saint Peter painted during the second half of the 16th century, held today in the Onufri Museum in Berat.
-After the death of Onufri, Nikolla became the head of the Arts school of Berat, and after his passing it would be given to Onouphrios Cypriotes.
+His magnum opus, the mural of the St. Mary of Blachernae Church in Berat, showcases the Roman Emperor Constantine I and his mother Helena of Constantinople finding the Holy cross in Jerusalem.
+His second most famous work is an icon of the Apostle Saint Peter painted during the second half of the 16th century, held today in the Onufri Museum in Berat.